-The Borough maintained eight governmental funds during 2014.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balance for the General Fund, 2010 Bond Fund, 2013 Bond Fund and the Street Improvements Fund as they are the only major funds in 2014.
-Consolidated information for other than the General Fund, 2010 Bond Fund, and Capital Improvements Fund is presented within the Other Governmental Funds category in the governmental fund balance.
-The reason for not reporting other funds separately is that they are not considered to be major funds in 2014.
-The four other governmental funds are the Fire Protection Fund, the State Fund, the Debt Service Fund, and the Capital Improvements Fund.
+The Borough maintained nine governmental funds during 2015.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balance for the General Fund, 2010 Bond Fund, 2013 Bond Fund and the Street Improvement Fund as they are the only major funds in 2015.
+Consolidated information for other than the General Fund, 2010 Bond Fund, 2013 Bond Fund and the Street Improvement Fund is presented within the Other Governmental Funds category in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balance.
+The reason for not reporting other funds separately is that they are not considered to be major funds in 2015.
+The five other governmental funds are the Flood Mitigation Fund, the Fire Protection Fund, the State Fund, Capital Improvement Fund and the Debt Service Fund.
 Data from these other governmental funds are combined into a single, aggregated presentation.
 Individual fund data for each of these other governmental funds is provided in the form of combining statements elsewhere in this report.